JinangAi07/Gradient-Descent/README.md

 This function implements multi-dimensional linear regression for multiple features (variables).
 After normalizing the data, it uses matrix operations to perform gradient descent, updating the weight matrix $W$.
 Users can set the learning rate, the number of iterations, and the display interval.
 The function outputs the change in loss during training and plots the comparison between predicted and actual values.

 Both functions use gradient descent to train the model, making them useful for linear regression tasks with intuitive visualizations to analyze convergence and predictive performance.
+***

-## 3. Others
+## 3. Vignettes and Tests
-This package also contains a vignette, which describe the introduction of two functions and a test which compare the output of this package with another widely-used package 'lm'.
+This R package also includes two important components: vignettes and tests, which help us better understand and use the package.
+In the vignettes, we will learn how the package works through a simple example, as well as the the final output and visualization graphics.
+In the tests, the outputs of this package are compared another widely-used package 'lm', using data from an open dataset in the [Medical Cost Personal Datasets (kaggle.com)](https://www.kaggle.com/datasets/mirichoi0218/insurance).

+***
+Thank you for reading this introduction, hope you have fun with this r package! :wink: